ZeusOfTheCrows/comp120-tinkering-audio/README.md

 D key plays currently loaded tone (generated with F or A).

 E key should generate echo (main point of this script, but
-	requires loading a file for editing not working)
+	requires loading a file that seems to struggle)

 F key allows entering manual frequency (using terminal)